Crystallek/scr-autopilot/README.md

 # SCR AUTOPILOT (beta)

-maintenance mode rn
+YOU NEED TO BE ZOOMED IN!

-a very bad cheat for this game: https://www.roblox.com/games/696347899/V1-9-Stepford-County-Railway?AssetId=696347899#ropro-quick-search
+a cheat for this very bad game: https://www.roblox.com/games/696347899/V1-9-Stepford-County-Railway?AssetId=696347899#ropro-quick-search

 works on version 1.9.7

-"imagine exploiting in a train game" - a wise man
+"imagine exploiting in a train game" - a wise man(topinka)

 scr devs pls dont ban :very_very_sad_face: